opensearch-project/dashboards-notebooks/notebooks/docs/poc/Kibana_Embeddable_Documentation.md

 **Embeddable Examples**

-- Examples folder in Kibana has all the usage samples for new APIs
+- Examples folder in OpenSearch Dashboards has all the usage samples for new APIs
 - Use <EmbeddableRenderer/> to create new embeddable objects
 - [Embeddable Examples](https://github.com/elastic/kibana/tree/master/examples/embeddable_examples) shows how to create new embeddable inheriting the API
 - [Embeddable Explorer](https://github.com/elastic/kibana/tree/master/examples/embeddable_explorer)shows usage of these embeddable examples in a Panel Container